-Pursuant to the requirements of the Securities Act of 1933, CCH I Holdings Capital Corp. and CCH I Capital Corp. have duly caused this Amendment No. 1 to the Registration Statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Saint Louis, State of Missouri on February 3, 2006.
+Pursuant to the requirements of the Securities Act of 1933, CCH I Holdings Capital Corp. and CCH I Capital Corp. have duly caused this Registration Statement on Form S-4 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Saint Louis, State of Missouri on January 24, 2006